DOACC/ccy/README.md

 CCY
 ===

-An OWL ontology for describing a specific cryptocurrency
+An OWL ontology for a cryptocurrency

 The Cryptocurrency (CCY) vocabulary for describing the program variables and economic parameters of a bitcoin-protocol altcoin, described using W3C RDF Schema and the Web Ontology Language.